 Pátmos’ relaxing feel made for a very enjoyable and rewarding afternoon.
 A leisurely pace, taking in the highlights, sights and tastes sensations of this small island only accessible by boat.

-For me, on this occasion, I left Pátmos for a night of sailing onwards to the next island destination.
+For me, on this occasion, I left Pátmos for a night of sailing onwards to the next island destination of Rhodes.